-The proforma basic and diluted net income per share calculations include 3,214,286 shares assumed to be sold in this offering for which the proceeds received from the sale of the shares will be used to pay \$90.0 million of the then-outstanding principal amount of any loans under our revolving credit agreement.
-In addition, the proforma basic and diluted net income per share calculations include 8,277,255 shares assumed to be sold in this offering to give effect to distributions paid to limited partners of Artisan Partners Holdings in 2012 and at the time of this offering, to the extent that the distributions exceeded earnings during such period.
+- The common and preferred units owned by the partners (other than Artisan Partners Asset Management) of Artisan Partners Holdings will be considered noncontrolling interests for financial accounting purposes.
+The amount allocated to noncontrolling interests represents the proportional interest in the proforma income of Artisan Partners Holdings owned by those partners (95.7% on a proforma basis after the reorganization transactions and 79.6% after the offering). - The pro forma basic and diluted net income per share calculations include 3,214,286 shares to be sold in this offering as the proceeds received from the sale of the shares will be used to pay \$90.0 million of the then-outstanding principal amount of any loans under our revolving credit agreement.
+In addition, the pro forma basic and diluted net income per share calculations include 8,277,255 shares to be sold in this offering to give effect to distributions paid to limited partners of Artisan Partners Holdings in 2012 and at the time of this offering, to the extent that the distributions exceeded earnings during such period.
 As the number of shares required to pay historical distributions during 2012 and distributions in connection with this offering and debt repayment in connection with this offering exceeds the number of Class A common shares being offered, the total number of Class A common shares that are being offered are included in the denominator of pro forma earnings per share.
 In addition, we will issue 17,855 restricted stock units to our non-employee directors, all of which will vest immediately and are included in the shares used to calculate pro forma basic and diluted earnings per share.
 Refer to footnote (c) above for additional information on this annual award.